bagder/daniel.haxx.se/about.md

 A few months after me, my brother Björn joined me as Haxx employee number two and a year after, Linus become employee number three.
 What a glorious development.
-Looking back, that switch was one of the best decisions I've ever done in my professional life.
+Looking back, that switch was one of the best decisions I have ever done in my professional life.

 Haxx was like a dream since forever, transformed into reality.
 A small number